 What's in our skies?

-Observational Citizen Science
+Observational Citizen Science of Earth's atmosphere and beyond

-Our vision.
+Our vision

-• Facilitate a citizen science project to observe the skies and all their phenomena around the globe, 24/7 and provide harmonized high-quality results and analysis – available to everybody.
+to observe phenomena in the skies 24/7 and provide high-quality results and analysis – available to everyone

-• Develop hardware and software with and for the project community under MIT and Creative Commons License.
+Develop hardware and software with and for the project community

-• Support the development and operation of a global network of sky observation stations to provide global live sky situation awareness.
+Support the development and operation of a global network

-What we do.
+What we do

 We provide a community platform, tools and support to all people interested in observing the skies for stars, meteors, satellites, planes, drones, weather phenomena, birds, UAPs or anything else that happens in our atmosphere and low Earth orbit.